 '''

 package IS7.hello;

 import javax.ejb.Stateless;

 import javax.ejb.Remote;

 @Stateless(name = "HelloWorld")

 @Remote(HelloWorld.class)

 public class HelloWorldBean implements HelloWorld

 {

 public String hello()

 {

 return "Hello World!";

 }

 }

 '''

-11. The session bean HelloworldBean is now complete and can be compiled!
+11. The session bean HelloWorldBean is now complete and can be compiled!
 In order to compile the Bean class and its interface the compiler must know where the necessary EJB framework classes can be found.
-They are available in the files
+They are available in a sub-folder to the jboss installation.
+If we got jboss located in d:\jboss the following jar file will contain the required framework files: